Lynsiearagon/PinPointPerfection/README.md

 - Delete bowling balls from their arsenal
 - Scroll left and right through arsenal list
 - Submit inputted information for customized bowling ball recommendation
-- Retreive customized bowling ball recommendation
+- Receive customized bowling ball recommendation
 - Click through recommendations

-## In addition, this project will include:
+### In addition, this project will include:
 - About the app section
 - Step by step user instructions
 - Must press browser "refresh" button to clear or reset recommendation if recommendation has been generated
 - README.md

-## Future functionallity:
+## Future functionality
 - Option for bowler to record scores on specified oil pattern with recommended ball

-## Wireframes
+## Wireframe

 ![Current mockup of interface](./image/pinpoint_perfection.png)